What is Xata?

 • Some of the Xata data types are higher level than what is typically in a database.
 For example, the email type performs automatic validation of email addresses.

-The text type represents a long-form text.
-Unlike the string type, text column values are indexed and optimized for efficient free-text searches, rather than exact matches.
+The text type represents a string or a long-form text.
 If a value must be provided, you can use the notNull setting to enforce this requirement.

 Example definition: